Getting Ready for the ICFP 2008 Programming Contest

 Time spend: 2 hours.

 Monday morning I had to see to some other things first, but then I had some time to spend on the contest.
 Even after I had slept on the problem I still couldn’t figure out what was wrong.
 So I asked my colleague Arne if he had 10 minutes to help me debug my program.
-I explained him the problem, show him my code (actually my debug output, and then we looked at the codex in a hex-editor.
-He confirmed that from my explanation, my program appeared to be working correctly, and it looked as if there was an illegal instruction in the codex, if all instructions really was encoded a single 32-word.
-Hence, one or more of my assumptions had to wrong (is was easy to rule out that the codex was wrong, because more than a hundred teams were able to run the codex).
+I explained him the problem, showed him my code (actually my debug output, and then we looked at the codex in a hex-editor.
+He confirmed that based on my explanation, my program appeared to be working correctly, and it looked as if there was an illegal instruction in the codex, if all instructions really was encoded a single 32-word.
+Hence, one or more of my assumptions had to wrong (it was easy to rule out that the codex was wrong, because more than a hundred teams were able to run the codex).
 Then it occurred to me, the codex was not required to only contain valid instructions, maybe the code would jump over damaged parts of the codex and part of the contest would be to repair the codex.
 Thus, I changed my code to only decode instructions on demand, and kept the whole program as an array of 32-bit words.
 Lo and behold the machine was able to start running the codex!
 However it failed in the self-check the codex performed.
-After some debugging I found one place where as I used the name of an register (registers in the UM is named by integers) as a value rather than using the value contained in the register.
-And now my UM was able to run the codex and the SANDmark (a debug and benchmark suite provided by the contest managers).
+After some debugging I found one place where I used the name of an register (registers in the UM are named by integers) as a value rather than using the value contained in the register.
+Now my UM was able to run the codex and the SANDmark (a debug and benchmark suite provided by the contest managers).

 Time spend: 2 hours.